 What Should You Do?

 You can chew on sugar-free gum or candy to help increase your saliva production.
 You could also drink more water to help keep your mouth moisturized.
-An oral rinse may be recommended by our doctor for you to use.
+An oral rinse may be recommended by our dentist for you to use.

-You should continue seeing our doctor regularly so your teeth and gums can be checked for signs of disease or decay as they can easily start without your noticing.
+You should continue seeing our dentist regularly so your teeth and gums can be checked for signs of disease or decay as they can easily start without your noticing.
 It’s better to resolve these before they develop into larger issues.